Dixie Theatre - 21 Market Street Apalachicola

 Trinity Episcopal Church

-Friday, May 2: Evensong 5:30 Evensong service at Trinity Episcopal Church was held on Friday, May 2 at 5:30 p.m.
+Evensong service at Trinity Episcopal Church will be held on Friday, May 1 at 5:30 p.m.
 This service provides the traditional opening for the home tour.
 It will be followed by a reception to which all are invited.
-Homes were open on Saturday, May 3, from 10:00 a.m. – 4:00 p.m.
+Homes will be open only on Saturday, May 2, from 10:00 a.m. – 4:00 p.m.
 Pre-sale tickets will be available at $20 until the day of the event.
-On May 3, ticket sales will begin at 9:30 a.m. at $25 per ticket.
-In addition, a sealed-bid auction, 10:00 a.m. – 2:00 p.m. will be a part of Saturday’s festivities.
+On Saturday, May 2, ticket sales will begin at 9:30 a.m. at $25 per ticket.
+A gourmet lunch will be served at Benedict Hall on the grounds of Trinity Church from 11:00 a.m.- 1:30 p.m. during the tour.
+In addition, a silent auction, 10:00 a.m. – 2:00 p.m., will be a part of Saturday’s festivities.

 Guests to Apalachicola can enhance their weekend experience by allowing time to visit the many historical buildings and churches, museums, inns and parks that mark this historic town as a truly original locale.
-We conjecture that you will find, as we who live here do, that the "livin' is easy" in Apalachicola.
 We welcome you to join us for the weekend and come back again and again.

 For more information or ticket sales please contact Trinity Episcopal Church at (850) 653-9550 Please visit the tour website at apalachicolahistorichometour.org